line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 ### Where clause

 A where clause can be represented by where function.
-Where function takes [predicates](predicates.md) as parameters.
-You can use the whereAnd and whereOr functions to combine predicates into AND or OR.
+Where function takes [Predicates](predicates.md) as parameters.
+You can use the whereAnd and whereOr functions to combine Predicates into AND or OR.

 {% hint style="info" %}
-If the all predicates in whereAnd function are all null or empty, this will print 1 = 1.
+If the all Predicates in whereAnd function are all null or empty, this will print 1 = 1.
 For the whereOr function, this will print 1 = 0.
 {% endhint %}

 ```kotlin